US legislation is about to pass a law that will allow Internet service providers to share user’s personal information with advertising agencies.

-As per reports, House of Representatives voted for a bill which will allow the internet service providers to share user’s personal information to third parties without their consent.
+As per reports, the House of Representatives voted for a bill that will allow the internet service providers to share user’s personal information to third parties without their consent.
 The only thing that was stopping them was a law passed in the Obama’s era, but with this law out of the picture, there’s nothing holding them.

 The repeal was strongly backed by major providers such as Verizon, AT&T and Comcast, who argued that ISPs were being subject to stricter privacy laws than companies like Google or Facebook.

-The tech giants, including Verizon, AT&T, Comcast and other were all in favor of this law – it’s a no brainer really.
+The tech giants, including Verizon, AT&T, Comcast and others were all in favor of this law – it’s a no brainer really.
 They also argued that ISPs were being subject to stricter privacy laws than companies like Facebook and Google.

 If it’s on the Internet, it’s not privacy.

 According to Ajit Pai, the new head of FCC, the new law will level the online playing field.